unknownPerson115/arch-secured/README.md

 repo for securing arch linux (when this repo comes out only a select few will have access)

 # Please Note
-this repository will be archived until I beginb writing code that will belong to the security protocols of arch-secured and may include an image of arch-securedOS
+this repository will be archived until I begin writing code that will belong to the security protocols of arch-secured and may include an image of arch-securedOS

 - [ ] Encryption to the image
 - [ ] Self-destruction protocol (Proto-14J)